hansbonini/pynes-1/README.md

 # PYNES

-This is a  graduation project from José Rafael  Ferraz that implements all functionalities  related to  the CPU (not  have time  to implement them APU and the second joystick control).
+These is the  undergrad project from José Rafael  Ferraz that implements the core functions  of the NES  CPU (the APU and the second joystick control weren't being implemented).

-We publish the code and the graduation project (in Portuguese only) to allow  others to  learn more  about how  emulation works,  and how  to simulate  a   full  hardware.
+We publish the code and the undergrad monography (in Portuguese only) to allow  others to  learn more  about how  hardware emulation works.
 The  code was  well   documented  on *doc/pynes.pdf*.

 ## Source Code

-Inside _src_  we have all  emulator source  code and inside  _rom_ the nestest.nes  ROM  used  to  validate  the  code  itself  (instructions emulated, variables and so on).
-Also, a log file that was collected from the community.
+Inside _src_  we put the  emulator source  code and inside  _rom_ the nestest.nes  ROM.
+This specific ROM validate  the  code  itself  (instructions emulated, variables and so on).
+This binary was collected from the community.

 ## Requirements and Running